hzeller/rpi-rgb-led-matrix/README.md

 Running
 -------
-The main.cc has some testing demos.
+The demo-main.cc has some testing demos.
 Via command line flags, you can choose the display type you have (16x32 or 32x32), and how many you have chained.
-(Previous versions of this software required to do modifications in the source, that is now all dynamically configurable).

      $ make
      $ ./led-matrix